IBM/istio-spire/README.md

-# Istio Identity with SPIFFE/SPIRE
+# Istio Identities with SPIFFE/SPIRE

+The scripts in this repository demonstrate how to replace the identity-issuing mechanism of Istio with that of Spire.

 This repository was tested on Ubuntu 18.04.4 LTS, on a VirtualBox VM.
 You will need at least two CPUs to successfully run Istio.

-The scripts in this repository demonstrate how to replace the identity-issuing mechanism of Istio with that of Spire.
-It was tested on **Istio 1.5.4**.
+We use **Istio 1.5.4**.

 We hope that this work would inspire a complete solution to installing Istio with Spire, and we welcome contributions to this effort.